|Rating:||8.4 / 10|

 This bag can best be classed as unisex but tends to be sold to males given it is really a twin to the Flame range which is typically sold as a women’s bag.
 In all honesty the main difference between the two ranges is a difference in length and width with the Flame range being slightly wider in the hip area, narrower at the chest and has an extra degree of warmth aimed for women who from a physiological perspective tend to feel the cold more than men.
 Having said all this, I’d ignore the gender descriptions on these bags and choose the model that best fits your personal dimensions and cold tolerance.

-The Spark SPIII is grey in colour with a yellow lining.
-In all honesty yellow is not the best colour to hide the dirt but given I use a Sea to Summit bag liner that’s probably not a major problem.
+The Spark SPIII is grey in colour with a yellow lining and in all honesty yellow is not the best colour to hide the dirt but given I use a Sea to Summit bag liner that’s probably not a major problem.
 When I first got this bag out of the storage sack I thought there were stains on it but it’s just that the shell is almost translucent and you are seeing the darker colour down that shows through particularly on the yellow inner lining.
 As an ultralight bag, the outer and inner shell use very lightweight materials (10 Denier Nylon shell and 7 Denier lining fabric) so if you are really rough with your gear then there is potential for you to tear the bag – this is not the bag you want loan to a novice hiker friend or use as a hire bag.

 The Spark SPIII has all the essential features of a high end bag including draft tubes at the front of the neck and along the zip although there is only a single neck draft tube whereas in heavier weight winter bags there are usually one at the rear of the neck as well to minimise air flow.
 The zip on this bag is 3/4 length in an attempt to minimise weight and there is no additional toe box zip that allows the bag to flatten out into a full blown quilt like many of the heavier grade bags.
 The other thing that is missing is an internal security pocket for a wallet or phone which doesn’t worry me too much as I have never owned a bag with this feature in the past.